LADI-Dataset/ladi-overview/README.md

 ```

 ### Advanced Usage
 If you need access to the full resolution images, the `v2` label set, or the `v1` dataset, you should load from the script revision.
-This will use a custom dataset loader script, which will require you to set `revision=script` and `trust_remote_code=True`.
+This will use a custom dataset loader script, which will require you to set `revision="script"` and `trust_remote_code=True`.

 The available configurations for the script are: `v2`, `v2a`, `v2_resized`, `v2a_resized`, `v1_damage`, and `v1_infra`.